hasdurrani/NWO_Challenge/README.md

 ## Script
 The  python script file (nwo_challenge.py) contians the code which takes a query term as a system argument, and prints to console a ranked and ordered set of the top 5 closely associated trends.

+## What's missing
+I have purposely left out the JSON key needed to make the connection to the database.
+The JSON key (nwo-sample-5f8915fdc5ec.json)needs to be present in the same folder as the script in order to make queries against the database.